Pingtang County

 Pingtang County (平塘县 (Píngtáng Xiàn)) is a county in the Qiannan Buyei and Miao Autonomous Prefecture of Guizhou province, China, bordering Guangxi to the south.
 It is a high mountain valley and is inhabited mainly by members of the Buyei and Miao ethnic minorities, who together make up 55% of the county's population.

 The county's area is 2,799.08 square km and at the 2010 Census its population was 228,560.
 The county's government is based in the town of Pinghu.

 The Five Hundred Meter Aperture Spherical Telescope (FAST) is located in the southwestern part of Pingtan County, near its Kedu and Tangbian Towns and Dongjia Township of the adjacent Luodian County.

 Administrative divisions

-The towns and townships under the jurisdiction of Pingtang County include: